aridjayarecipes/cutesrecipes.web.app/content/post/2215-step-by-step-guide-to-make-favorite-plum-jam-cookies-crispy-and-low-cal.md

 ##### Instructions to make Plum Jam Cookies (crispy and low-cal):

 1. Combine the jam with the margarine, and mix using a spatula.
-1. Add the cake flour, and mix the margarine and the flour with your hands until it's crumbly.
+1. Add the cake flour, and mix the margarine and the flour with your hands until it&#39;s crumbly.
 1. Bring the dough together, and shape it into a 2-cm thick block.
 Cut it in lengthwise in half, then cut into 2-mm thick slices.
 1. Place on a baking tray lined with parchment paper.
 Bake for 25 minutes in a 150℃ preheated oven (adjust the time and temperature to your oven).
-1. Once they're baked, let cool on a rack.
+1. Once they&#39;re baked, let cool on a rack.